Booking Terms and Conditions

 - (1) By the owner of the boat (the "Owner") agreeing to these terms and conditions they are agreeing to the terms and conditions for which the marina operates their berths.
 "Marina" includes a private individual making a berth available on a private basis.

-- (2) This license incorporates the standard License for Berthing, Slips, Mooring, and Storage Ashore at a yacht harbor, marina, boat yard, mooring or any other facility for launching, navigating, mooring or berthing a vessel (the "Conditions").
+- (2) This licence incorporates the standard Licence for Berthing, Mooring, and Storage Ashore at a yacht harbour, marina, boat yard, mooring or any other facility for launching, navigating, mooring or berthing a vessel (the "Conditions").

 - (4) The Company shall apply these terms to all those in charge of the vessel with the Owner's consent as if they were the Owner including, but not limited to, any charterer, master, agent or other person for the time being in charge of the Vessel, excluding the Company.

 By confirming the booking, the Owner acknowledges and agrees to the Terms and Conditions and creates a legally binding contract on those Conditions with the Company and the Owner acknowledges they have read and understood the Conditions fully.

 - Marina and Harbour Regulations

 - Health, Safety and the Environment

 - Address Details and Subsequent Change of Details

 - Personal Nature of the Licence

 - Use of Berth by Company when Vacant